Majestic Countryside Retreat, Sicily, Italy

-This 14th century Tuscany farmhouse has been authentically restored and decorated by an Italian doctor, who grew up in Milan but vacationed in the area as a child.
+There are three lovely apartments for rent in this 14th century Tuscany farmhouse which has been authentically restored and decorated by an Italian doctor, who grew up in Milan but vacationed in the area as a child.
 After spending a career in international health, he has returned here with his wife to restore this farm house and started organic vine growing and olive oil production.
 The setting of this beautiful 33 acres property in the Lucchesi hills, surrounded by it’s own olive trees and vineyard, has stunning views of the Lucca plain, neighboring medieval villages and churches, and the Apuan Alps.

 The villa and pool area are covered in sun all day, with never-ending vistas of rolling countryside covered in olive groves and vineyards.
 The gardens surrounding the property are filled with colorful and aromatic flowers, jasmine, lavender, sage, rosemary, orange and lemon trees.
 The quiet, elegantly rural atmosphere is incredibly comfortable and relaxing — yet, when you are ready to go, there are many fabulous and famous sites close by to visit.

 What is unique about Tuscany: Art, leisure and health are the hallmarks of this area — in addition to the great physical beauty of the region.
 If you want to take in the art, you have Florence less than 1 hour away, Lucca 15 minutes away, Pistoia just 20 minutes away, and Pisa about 30 minutes away.
 In just these 4 towns there is so much art and architecture to see you could not do it all in a month.
 As a plus, the historic vacation villas that overlook this beautiful Lucchese plain contain spectacular collections of art, not to mention stunning architecture.